alanhoudus/what2read/README.md

 ## Thank you ! ✨

-Thank you for visiting, this project is a work in progress, as we will add more functionalities in the future.
-Such as a like counter, a back office to moderate users and reviews, filter on search and more !
+Thank you for visiting this project !